 Why Reviews Are Important

 Higher conversion rates equal more orders from fewer customers, and that, in turn, results in lower overall marketing costs.
 The double whammy of increasing conversion rates and lowering fees makes reviews one of the most effective places to focus your marketing energies.

-Although it is simple to believe that customer reviews are important, nothing clearly illustrates this point than objective statistics on how reviews help and impact businesses.
+Sure, it’s simple to believe that customer reviews are important.
+However, nothing clearly illustrates this point than objective statistics on how reviews help and impact businesses.

-Here are some figures that show that online reviews are providing people with more purchasing power:
+Here are some figures that show that online reviews provide people with more purchasing power: